minkoma/minkoma.io/index.md

 ## About 👋🏼
 Hi!
 I am Yitian (Minko) Ma.
-I am a recent graduate holding a bachelor's degree with a double major in [Communication](https://communication.ucsd.edu/) and [International Studies- International Business](https://isp.ucsd.edu/) from [UC San Diego](https://ucsd.edu/).
-I came from Beijing, China🇨🇳.
+I am a recent graduate with a bachelor's degree in [Communication](https://communication.ucsd.edu/) and [International Studies- International Business](https://isp.ucsd.edu/) from [UC San Diego](https://ucsd.edu/).
+I'm originally from Beijing, China🇨🇳.

-As a motivated and creative individual with a great passion and background in digital storytelling and social media marketing, I am currently seeking a job opportunity in the related field.
+As a motivated and creative individual with a great passion and background in digital storytelling and social media marketing, I am currently seeking full-time job opportunities in the related field with a flexible start date.
 I am driven to develop professional skills, gain hands-on experience, and exhibit a strong desire for continuous learning and growth!

-I am currently open to new full-time job opportunities with a flexible start date.

 Feel free to check out my [resume](https://docs.google.com/document/d/1oiS40n4E6xrcNJoNwyxmOWYLj2h-8s7bKufqQRAZhfU/edit), email me at **minkoma2002@gmail.com**, and connect me on [LinkedIn](https://www.linkedin.com/in/minko-ma-281519255/)!